bentaylorwork/php-azure-key-vault/readme.md

 # PHP - Azure Key Vault

 ## Overview
-A simple Proof Of Concept wrapper for the Azure RM API making it easy to comsume Azure Key Vault Secrets and Encrypt\DeCrypt strings with a Key.
+A simple Proof Of Concept wrapper for the Azure RM API making it easy to consume Azure Key Vault Secrets and Encrypt\DeCrypt strings with a Key.

 More information about Azure Key Vault can be found here: https://docs.microsoft.com/en-us/azure/key-vault/